 Ever have one of those days when you open your email, and the number of unread emails is so large that you start hyperventilating and you look around for an open window to jump out of?

-Financial, government and healthcare related businesses have specific legal compliance requirements for data security, and many other businesses in other fields also have legal data security requirements.
-The most common are the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and and Sarbanes–Oxley Act (SOX) of 2002.
+Financial, government, and healthcare-related businesses have specific legal compliance requirements for data security, and many other businesses in other fields also have legal data security requirements.
+The most common are the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and Sarbanes–Oxley Act (SOX) of 2002.

-HIPAA and SOX data security requirements are in place to protect the businesses data, or the person’s data and the confidentiality of that data.
-Secure messaging can meet the legal requirement of that data protection, and in the case of some secure messaging apps such as TigerText, are HIPAA and SOX compliant.
-Such HIPAA and/or SOX compliant messaging allows a business to get the benefits of secure messaging, and meet the legal compliance requirements for data security, thus protecting their employees, clients, customers and profit margin from data loss and the legal penalties and ramifications of a HIPAA or SOX compliance breech.
+HIPAA and SOX data security requirements are in place to protect the business’ data, or the person’s data and the confidentiality of that data.
+Secure messaging can meet the legal requirement of that data protection, and in the case of some secure messaging apps such as TigerConnect Clinical Collaboration Platform – Standard, are HIPAA and SOX compliant.
+Such HIPAA and/or SOX compliant messaging allows a business to get the benefits of secure messaging, and meet the legal compliance requirements for data security, thus protecting their employees, clients, customers and profit margin from data loss and the legal penalties and ramifications of a HIPAA or SOX compliance breach.